YukiGasai/obsidian-google-calendar/documentation/content/AtAnnotation.md

 - `@YYYY-MM-DD`
 - `@MM-DD-YYYY`

-> Press space to confirm your input and trigger the selection menu
+> Press space to confirm your input and trigger the selection menu.

 To detect the date from text the [Chrono](https://github.com/wanasit/chrono) library is used.